emoses/emoses.org/content/posts/resolver-resolved-pattern.md

 I made up a neat little pattern in Go the other day.
 It's a way to represent a state change in a system by exposing different APIs for different states, while only holding state in a single underlying struct.
-I'm sure I'm not the first person to invent this, and it may already a name, so please let me know if you know of one.
+I'm sure I'm not the first person to invent this, and it may already a name, so please let me know if you know of one *[Update:
+[apg](https://lobste.rs/~apg) on Lobsters [pointed out the name](https://lobste.rs/s/tzgizl/representing_state_as_interfaces_go#c_cvlm2d) "typestate", which I like]*.
 I'm going to show an instance of the pattern first and the motivation after.

 ## The Pattern